ljunggren/boozang-docs/README.md

 ![nodejs-logo](images/nodejs-logo.jpg)

-The NPM package is Open source and the source code can be found here: https://github.com/ljunggren/bz-puppeteer
+The NPM package is Open source.
+The source code can be found here: https://github.com/ljunggren/bz-puppeteer

 ###### Installing NodeJS

 NodeJS is widely supported.
 We recommend that you run Node v8.9.0+ (we rely on async/await so NodeJS 6.x is not supported).
-To install NodeJS we recommend using a package manager (https://nodejs.org/en/download/package-manager/) but you can also install it from source (https://nodejs.org/en/download/).
+To install NodeJS, we recommend using a package manager (https://nodejs.org/en/download/package-manager/), but you can also install it from source (https://nodejs.org/en/download/).

 After installation, verify that node and npm versions the following way